 - 4.1.
-Qualification of players: The Regulations governing the qualification and Registration of cricketers in Competitive County Cricket shall apply, subject to the overriding discretion of the MCCA Management Committee, with the following exceptions: (a) that no player 'not qualified for England' shall be eligible to participate in the Competition, (b) that each County shall be restricted to playing in any one Championship match not more than one current or former First Class player who has been in receipt of a First Class County Cap, or is uncapped but has played 40 or more games in the First Class County Championship and (c) that a player may only represent one Minor County in any one season whether in the same or different competitions.
+Qualification of players: The Regulations governing the qualification and Registration of cricketers in Competitive County Cricket shall apply, subject to the overriding discretion of the MCCA Management Committee, with the following exceptions: (a) that no player 'not qualified for England' shall be eligible to participate in the Competition, (b) that each County shall be restricted to playing in any one Championship match not more than one current or former First Class player who has been in receipt of a First Class County Cap, or is uncapped but has played 40 or more games in the First Class County Championship or has played 40 or more First Class games abroad and (c) that a player may only represent one Minor County in any one season whether in the same or different competitions.
 The overriding discretion of the Management Committee shall also apply to these exceptions.
-Any County who plays a player in a Championship match in contravention of Rule 4.1(a), (b) or (c) above shall forfeit any points earned from that match - 4.2.
+Any County who plays a player in a Championship match in contravention of Rule 4.1(a) , (b) or (c) above shall forfeit any points earned from that match - 4.2.
 Except as provided hereafter, the 2000 Code of the Laws of Cricket shall apply.